julmajustus/dwl-deep-dive/README.md

 - **Operating System:** A Linux distribution with Wayland support.
 - **Development Tools:** `git`, `make`, `gcc` (or another C compiler).
 - **Libraries and Dependencies:**
-  - Wayland libraries (e.g., `libwayland-dev`)
+  - Wayland libraries
   - wlroots
-  - Additional dependencies might include `libxkbcommon-dev`, etc.
+  - xkbcommon
+  - wayland-protocols
+  - pkg-config
+  **XWayland support:
+  - libxcb
+  - libxcb-vm
+  - XWayland

-A complete list of the needed dependencies can be found in the [dwl repository](https://codeberg.org/dwl/dwl/src/tag/v0.7).
+A complete up-to-date list of the needed dependencies can be found in the **[dwl repository](https://codeberg.org/dwl/dwl/src/tag/v0.7)**.

-`Package names may differ depending on your distribution.`
+Note: `Package names may differ depending on your distribution.
+Refer to your distributions package repository to find the correct dependecies.`

+If your distribution of choice has the needed version of wlroots library in the package repository, install that and move to: [Compiling dwl](#compiling-dwl).

+---

 For this guide, we’ll take the more challenging route and install dwl on Ubuntu 24.10 (Oracular Oriole).
 `Note: Ubuntu 24.10’s repositories contain outdated package versions.
-A more user-friendly approach is to use a distribution with more up-to-date packages, such as Fedora, OpenSUSE, Arch Linux, or Gentoo.`
+A more user-friendly approach is to use a distribution with more up-to-date packages.`

----

-## Building dwl on Ubuntu 24.10 (Oracular Oriole)
+### Compiling wlroots on Ubuntu 24.10

-#### The Issue
 To build dwl v0.7, you need wlroots version 0.18.
 However, Ubuntu 24.10 only provides wlroots v0.17.4 in its repositories.
-This mismatch means you must compile both wlroots and dwl from source.
+This mismatch means you must compile wlroots from source.

-#### Steps to Build `dwl` on Ubuntu 24.10

-1. **Install Dependencies:**
+1. ### Install Dependencies for dwl and wlroots

    Update your package repositories and upgrade:
    ```bash
    sudo apt update && sudo apt upgrade -y